-Symbol Parameter Min Тур Max Units t VCSL $V{CC}$ (min.) to Chip Select low 70 μs t PUW Power-Up Device Delay before Write Allowed 20 ms V POR Power-ON Reset Voltage 1.5 2.5 V
+Symbol Parameter Min Тур Max Unit t VCSL $V{CC}$ (min.) to chip select low 70 μs t PUW Power-up device delay before write allowed 20 ms V POR Power-on reset voltage 1.5 2.5 V

-17. System Considerations
+15. System Considerations

-The RapidS serial interface is controlled by the clock SCK, serial input SI and chip select $\overline{CS}$ pins.
+The RapidS serial interface is controlled by the SCK clock, SI serial input, and $\overline{CS}$ chip select pins.
 These signals must rise and fall monotonically and be free from noise.
 Excessive noise or ringing on these pins can be misinterpreted as multiple edges and cause improper operation of the device.
 The PC board traces must be kept to a minimum distance or appropriately terminated to ensure proper operation.
 If necessary, decoupling capacitors can be added on these pins to provide filtering against noise glitches.

 As system complexity continues to increase, voltage regulation is becoming more important.
 A key element of any voltage regulation scheme is its current sourcing capability.
-Like all Flash memories, the peak current for DataFlash occur during the programming and erase operation.
+Like all flash memories, the peak current for a DataFlash device occurs during the programming and erase operation.
 The regulator needs to supply this peak current requirement.
-An under specified regulator can cause current starvation.
+An under-specified regulator can cause current starvation.
 Besides increasing system noise, current starvation during programming or erase can lead to improper operation and possible data corruption.

-18. Electrical Specifications
+16. Electrical Specifications